Carter’s (NYSE:CRI) Updates FY 2020 Pre-Market Earnings Guidance

-Pre-Market earnings guidance on Monday morning.
-The company provided earnings per share guidance of 6.72-6.85 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.05.
+Pre-Market earnings guidance on Monday.
+The company provided EPS guidance of 6.72-6.85 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.05.
 The company issued revenue guidance of $3.59-3.625 billion, compared to the consensus revenue estimate of $3.63 billion.Carter’s also updated its Q1 guidance to $0.60 EPS.

 Carter's, Inc, together with its subsidiaries, designs, sources, and markets branded childrenswear under the Carter's, Child of Mine, Just One You, Precious Firsts, Precious Baby, Simple Joys, OshKosh B'gosh, Skip Hop, and other brands.
 The company operates through three segments: U.S.